NotArme/AnichanSkin/README.md

 Adds a low poly Ani-chan skin for Commando, based on the mascot for UFABC's anime club

 ## Installation

+### With r2modmanager
-- It's recommended to use the r2modman mod manager to download the mod from Thunderstore
+- Install through the manager or the [Thunderstore page](https://thunderstore.io/package/NotArme/AnichanCommandoSkin/)
+- **using r2modmanager is the recommended method since it will automatically add dependencies and check for updates**
+### Manually
-- Alternatively, the mod can be manually installed by downloading the dll file from `releases` and adding it to your plugin folder
+- After installing BepinEx, download the [latest release](https://github.com/NotArme/AnichanSkin/releases) and add AnichanSkin.dll to your BepinEx `plugins` folder
+- Be aware that the plugins `R2API_Skins` and `R2API_Language` are also required, they can be both found on [Thunderstore](https://thunderstore.io/package/tristanmcpherson/R2API/)

 ## Preview: